GoogleCloudPlatform/python-docs-samples/README.md

 This repository is holds the samples used in the python documentation on [cloud.google.com](cloud.google.com).

-For more detailed introduction to a product, check the README in the cooresponding folder.
+For more detailed introduction to a product, check the README in the corresponding folder.

 ## Contributing changes